jqueryscript/awesome-chatgpt-plugins/README.md

  **ne.tools**                | Network diagnostic tool for DNS record lookup (A, AA, MX, NS and more) and WHOIS queries for domains and IP addresses.
  **Netlify Drop**            | Describe a simple website you want to make, and deploy it to Netlify to share it with others and claim it as your own.
  **Newegg PC Builder**       | Build and purchase a custom gaming PC based on your budget and needs.
+ **News**                    | The most popular global news app, digest 80,000+ trusted sources for the latest news, trends, and insights in a flash!
  **NewsBreak**               | Learn about the most popular local or national news and find local businesses and events in the United States.
  **Newsimoji**               | A fun game where you guess a news story based on solely on emojis.
  **NewsPilot**               | Breaking global news in brief, 15000 news sources from worldwide.